uab-cgds-worthey/rosalution/README.md

 ### Contributing Guidelines

 We welcome contributions from the community!
-Please read our [contributing guidelines](url to contributing guidelines) to learn how you can help improve the project.
+Please read our [Contributing Guidelines](CONTRIBUTING.md) to learn how you can help improve the project.

 ### Code of Conduct